damiendevienne/lifemap-iOS/README.md

 # lifemap_mobile_Phonegap

-This is the folder used to create the Lifemap app for android and ios with CORDOVA.
+This is the folder used to create the Lifemap app for ios with CORDOVA.

-cordova-icon and cordova-splash must be installed first.
+cordova-icon must be installed first.

-To create the App for android, type:
+To create the App for ios, type:

-`>cordova platform add android`
+`>cordova platform add ios`

 `>cordova-icon`

-`>cordova-splash`

 `>cordova build`